 Plaintiffs filed a first amended complaint on September 26, 2014, in which they named Commonwealth of Kentucky's Office of Technology under the State's Finance and Administration Cabinet ("COT") as a defendant.
-The Company filed an answer to the Plaintiffs' first amended complaint on October 10, 2014 and is considering filing a cross-claim against COT.
+The Company filed an answer to the Plaintiffs' first amended complaint on October 10, 2014.
+COT then filed a motion to dismiss COT as a defendant in this lawsuit and the court granted COT's motion.
+Although this litigation is in the discovery stage, Plaintiffs have filed a motion for Summary Judgment/Adjudication, which will be heard on February 26, 2015, on the issue of whether the work performed by the defendants constitutes "construction" under the Act.
+The Company will vigorously oppose this motion.
 This litigation is in the early stages of discovery.